 DEFENSIVE COACHING STAFF

-In 2016 Davis coached a Marauders defensive line that was anchored by defensive tackle Brock Pittsley, an all-conference performer, who recorded seven sacks, the 3rd most in the NSIC.
+In 2016 and 2017 Davis coached a Marauders defensive line that was anchored by defensive tackle Brock Pittsley, an all-conference performer in 2017 who recorded seven sacks (3rd most in the NSIC).
+During which time UMary jumped eight slots in sacks on the Northern Sun leaderboard.

 Davis originally came to UMary in 2013 as a graduate assistant coaching the running backs.
 He moved to defensive ends coach for the 2014 season, when he worked with Marauders all-conference defensive end Troy Guptill who finished fourth in the NSIC that season in sacks with ten.
-After a brief stint at UW-Stout, he returned to coach the Marauders full time in the spring of 2015 as the offensive line coach.
+After a brief stint at UW-Stout, he returned to coach the Marauders full time in the spring of 2015 as the offensive line coach and was also in charge of kickoff returns and field goals on special teams.
+The UMary offensive line allowed sacks on just 4.84 percent of dropbacks, the fifth-best figure in the league.
 With the transition of offensive philosophy, he returned to his home on the defensive line for the 2016 season.

-Ben started his collegiate coaching experience at his alma mater in 2012, where he guided the MacMurray College Highlanders starting running back to second team all-conference honors.
+He started his collegiate coaching experience at his alma mater in 2012, where Davis guided the MacMurray College Highlanders starting running back to second team all-conference honors.

-After both playing and coaching at Winona State University, Matthew Splon joined the University of Mary football coaching staff in December 2017 as defensive backs coach.
+After both playing and coaching at Winona State University, Matthew Splon joined the UMary football coaching staff in December 2017 as defensive backs coach.

 As a student-athlete at Winona State, Splon was a three-time Northern Sun all-academic team selection (2011-13) and a Presidential Scholar Athlete (2011-13).
 He was voted by his teammates to the NSIC Leadership Council (2011-13) and was twice named the team’s most valuable special teams player (2012-13).
 Splon, a member of the 2012 Mineral Water Bowl championship team, was coached one season by University of Mary alumnus Marquice Williams, who is now an assistant coach in the NFL with the Los Angeles Chargers.
 He graduated from Winona State in 2014 with a degree in business administration.